1960 - 1990

 New offices

-The IfG now employs around 35 people.
-The need for office space continues to grow.
-The “old,” still-unrenovated garage at the Südwerkbunker is being repurposed and completely renovated.
-Four new office workstations for field measurements are being created.
+IfG currently employs around 35 people.
+The demand for office space continues to grow.
+The “old” garage at the Südwerkbunker, which has not yet been renovated, is being repurposed and fully renovated.
+Four new office workstations for the field testing department are being created.

 2024